CMPSC310-AlleghenyCollege-Fall2021/lab02/README.md

 The grade that a student receives on this assignment will have the following components.

 - **GitHub Actions CI Build Status [up to 10%]:**: For lab02 repository associated with this assignment students will receive a checkmark grade if their last before-the-deadline build passes.
+This is only checking some baseline writing and commit requirements.
+A reduction maybe given if the commit log shows a cluster of commits at the end clearly used just to pass this requirement.
+All other requirements are evaluated manually.

 - **Mastery of Verbal Explanation during Demonstration [up to 15%]:**: Since the timely project development and the ability to communicate technical details of a project is crucial to building successful software applications, a portion of students' lab grade will be determined based on the quality of the project demonstration.